neumino/neumino.github.io/movies.md

 ### Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn)
 *Released on 2020-02-05, vote average 7*

-After splitting with the Joker, Harley Quinn joins superheroes Black Canary, Huntress and Renee Montoya to save a young girl from an evil crime lord.
+After her breakup with the Joker, Harley Quinn joins forces with singer Black Canary, assassin Huntress, and police detective Renee Montoya to help a young girl named Cassandra, who had a hit placed on her after she stole a rare diamond from crime lord Roman Sionis.

 <iframe id="player"
 	type="text/html"